pPEG API for SWI-Prolog

 Hopefully during the grammar development process, the error messages are sufficient to diagnose errors in the grammar (as opposed to grammar non-compliance in input text).
 But it can be quite difficult to accurately pinpoint the cause of the error in recursive descent parsers.
 To support that extra level of grammar debugging, most pPEG's provide a trace feature, although the details may vary between implementations.
 Trace output can very large and detailed so some caution is advisable, but it captures exactly what the parser is doing so it can be indispensable in diagnosing obscure bugs.

-The tracing feature in pPEG is enabled using the tracing option in the peg_parse/5 option list.
+option list.
 The argument to this option is a rule name, or a list of rule names to be traced.
-Tracing the previous csv error example:
+Tracing the previous csv

 ?- peg_parse(csv,"\"\"\"",R,_,[tracing('CSV')]).